devopstrainings/linux-basics-katakoda/linux-adminstration/step3.md

 `user-name    MACHINE=COMMANDS`

-So either you add the above entries directly in `/etc/sudoers` or in a saperate file in `/etc/sudoers.d/` directory.
+So either you add the above entries directly in `/etc/sudoers` or in a separate file in `/etc/sudoers.d/` directory.

 Refer the following video for understanding the mistakes. https://www.youtube.com/watch?v=OuKpAenxh94